 In my view, the Donelson Party journey is the greatest single story in all of Tennessee history.
 In this booklet, because of space constraints, I was not able to do it justice.
 Click here to read a column I wrote on the subject in 2006.

 The map on page 34 is difficult to read in the booklet.
-Click here (below) to make it bigger, so you can show it to your class.
+Click here (to the right) to make it bigger, so you can show it to your class.

 Click here for a TN History for Kids style virtual tour of Kings Mountain battlefield.